 The migration process is split into two phases.
 The first one copies data to tape (premigration).
 Thereafter the data needs to be removed from local storage (stubbing).
 The reason why to do that in two steps is that the tape index has to be synchronized in between.
-The index synchronization can be time consuming since especially if there are a lot of files already on a tape.
-Therefore, the synchronization should happen not too often to not impact the performance (other operations on that tape are blocked during that time).
+The index synchronization can be time consuming especially if there are a lot of files already on a tape.
+Therefore, the synchronization should happen not too often to not impact the performance and tape storage utilization (other operations on that tape are blocked during that time and multiple versions of index are stored on tape using storage space that cannot be reused without tape reclaim).
 Spectrum Archive is using one single job queue.
 This queue can become huge if the index synchronization happens infrequently.
 This has impact on the performance since the jobs to stub a file stay in the queue until these are completely processed and therefore this queue can become large while the traversing of this single queue can take much time.
 The only way to resolve this issue is to move out the jobs for stubbing to additional stubbing job queues.

 These stubbing job queues are created on request.
 After a file has been premigrated the corresponding job is moved to a stubbing job queue.
 If there does not exist a corresponding stubbing job queue or if it is in finished/closed state (see “fin” column within the stubbing queue of the example) a new stubbing job queue is created.
 Therefore, for each premigration job queue there exists exactly one stubbing job queue where migration jobs can be moved to.